US Prosecutor Faces 'Disciplinary Complaint' For Authorizing FBI Raid Against Reporter

 He also prosecuted drone whistleblower Daniel Hale during President Donald Trump’s first term, despite the fact that high-rank Justice Department officials under President Barack Obama declined to approve Espionage Act charges against him.

-This is clearly an abuse of power, and the effort to suppress a reporter, who had amassed 1,000+ sources in the federal government, is why FPF has demanded accountability for Kromberg’s actions.
+Raiding a journalist was clearly an abuse of power, and the effort to suppress a reporter, who had amassed 1,000+ sources in the federal government, is why FPF has demanded accountability for Kromberg’s actions.

 “Disciplinary bodies cannot look the other way and ignore misconduct that threatens the First Amendment, particularly from an administration with a long history of misleading judges and everyone else,” Stern concluded.
 “When prosecutors abuse their power to facilitate efforts to silence reporting and intimidate news sources, disciplinary authorities must hold them accountable and impose real consequences.”